chitranshmotwani/Food-Classifier/readme.md

 # Food Image Classification Project with MLOps

 Welcome to the Food Image Classification project!
-This repository showcases an end-to-end system for food image classification using TensorFlow, Streamlit, Docker, Kubernetes, cloudbuild, GitHub, and Google Cloud, driven by MLOps principles.
+This repository demonstrates an end-to-end system for food image classification using TensorFlow and Streamlit, driven by MLOps principles.
 The primary objective is to automate the process of building and deploying machine learning models into production using Continuous Integration/Continuous Deployment (CI/CD) practices.

 ## Project Objectives